tgen/MARS/README.md

    - `-k` The `-k` flag.
 Invoke to keep temporary files used in the script.
 The `-k` flag requires no accompanying directory or file and can be typed alone.
-Users should be warned that invoking the  `-k` flag will leave temporary files in both the output and resource directories.
+Users should be understand that invoking the  `-k` flag will leave temporary files in the output directory.

    - `-f` An input FASTA file.
 If the input file is in CRAM format, an input FASTA must also be provided.
 Corresponds